ipunganwar/js-for-dummy/nextjs/nextjs-pre-render/README.md

 # Combining Fetch from Server and Client-side
 - using `getStaticProps` OR `getServerSideProps` to handling fetch, in this case we can't use `swr` / `react hooks` because it is in nextjs scope.
-- we can combine this method, if we want to combine fetching from server and client stimously to revalidate the reponse and skip the `Loading` state
+- we can combine this method, if we want to combine fetching from server and client stimously to revalidate the response and skip the `Loading` state